Karl Gutzkow: Upbringing and education

 Born to a poor Berlin war-office clerk, Gutzkow may have rebelled against his father's strict pietism in his later agnosticism.

-He began studying philosophy and theology with Hegel and Schleiermacher at the University of Berlin in 1829.
+He began studying philosophy and theology with Hegel and Schleiermacher at the Friedrich Wilhelm University of Berlin in 1829.
 For the Augsburg Confession's tercentenary in June 1830, Hegel delivered an address in Latin as rector, declaring that Protestant Prussia reconciled religion, philosophy, and ethical life (Sittlichkeit).

 But news of the July Revolution in Paris stirred radical politics.
 After Frederick William III's birthday celebration, Gutzkow wrote:

 Hundreds of students thronged behind the barrier in front of which sat the professors, the government officials, the military. [...]
 The crown prince smiled, but everyone who read the newspapers knew that in France a king had just been knocked off his throne. [...]
 Hegel [...] announced the winners of the academic competitions [...].
 I myself heard with one ear that I had won the prize in the philosophical faculty over six competitors, and with the other about a people who had overthrown a king, about the thunder of cannons and about thousands who had fallen in battle [...].
 Scientific academic study lay behind me, history before me.

 Hegel saw "catastrophe" in the Revolutions of 1830 but reaffirmed his dialectic before dying in 1831.
 Amid the Vormärz reaction, spurred also by the populist Erweckungsbewegung (Awakening), his followers split, and some were radicalized.
 Right Hegelians' and centrists' reformism often slid into accommodationism or fundamentalism.
 The Young Hegelians sought divinity in human life and community, veering into revolutionary, atheistic humanism.
 A "theologizing Paul", Gutzkow wrote that his bent for the Hegelian "Damascus experience" faded as he became a "philosophizing Saul".

 Early literary career

 Gutzkow began his literary career at university with the 1831 periodical Forum der Journalliteratur, leading Wolfgang Menzel to hire him to co-edit Stuttgart's Literaturblatt.
 But Menzel, wrote David Friedrich Strauss, tried "to muzzle the spirit of the times".

-Gutzkow continued studies across the Universities of Jena, Heidelberg, and Munich, publishing Briefe eines Narren an eine Närrin (1832, Hamburg) anonymously.
+Gutzkow continued studies across the University of Jena, Heidelberg University, and the Ludwig-Maximilians-Universität München, publishing Briefe eines Narren an eine Närrin (1832, Hamburg) anonymously.
 He wrote a fantastic, satirical Tibetan romance novel, Maha-Guru, Geschichte eines Gottes (1833, Stuttgart, Cotta), and founded the Deutsche Revue in Frankfurt, where he was living in 1835.